The Carnegie Library

 Today, Beaver County is transitioning and diversifying its economy beyond its industrial past.
 It is home to various industries, including healthcare, education, and emerging technologies.
 Historic sites, such as the Beaver County Courthouse and the Merrick Art Gallery, continue to draw visitors, offering glimpses into the county's captivating past while embracing its future.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Beaver County, Pennsylvania.
+This timeline provides a condensed summary of the historical journey of Beaver County, Pennsylvania.

 • 1769 - The first European settlement is established in what is now Beaver County.